Common name: European hare

 - wood and bark

 - some fungi.

-The preferred habitat of hares is open country with the presence of tussock or rocks to hide amongst.
+Hares prefer open country with the presence of tussock or rocks to hide amongst.
 They are widespread in grasslands, woodlands, agriculture and urban areas of Victoria.

 Diseases and parasites

-Four species of nematodes, 6 species of coccidian, liver flukes and two species of dog tapeworms are all internal parasites that infect European hares in Australia.
+Four species of nematodes, six species of coccidian, liver flukes and two species of dog tapeworms are all internal parasites that infect European hares in Australia.
 Several species of external parasites have also been observed on European hares in Australia including the:

 - European rabbit flea (Spilopsyllus cuniculi)

 - stickfast flea (Echidnophaga myrmecobii)

 Hares can breed all year, but breeding is often triggered by the availability of high protein green vegetation to stimulate breeding.
 Hares begin to breed at about eight months of age and can mate immediately after giving birth.